rosedj1/CMSOfficeHours/UF/HiPerGator_HPG.md

 # See available modules:
 ml spider
-ml spider cl   # Look for modules with 'cl' in name.
+ml spider py   # Look for modules with 'py' in name.

 # Search for all modules that deal with Python.
 ml key python